Every business owner wants to save money on taxes, which means that you should know if you qualify for a tax credit and how to claim it.

 Use this guide to quickly and accurately identify the small business tax credits that will keep more money in your pocket at tax time.

-- Tax credit: A tax credit is a dollar amount that can be subtracted from the amount you owe.
+- Tax credit: A tax credit is a dollar amount that can be subtracted from the amount you owe in taxes.
 In other words, if a tax credit is $400, that means you will pay $400 less in taxes.

 Below you’ll find the most common tax credits used by small business owners like yourself.